Red Bull gives you wings to fly, or at least that’s what the commercial says.

 *I’m presently waiting for customer service to fill me in on this, so I’ll most likely come back to this page to update it.

-This substance is obtained by heating the bones of cattle at high temperatures.
-The end product is carbonized bones in a bucket.
 It’s also crucial to mention, that some companies do not use bone char, and rely on granular activated charcoal instead.

 In addition, bone char is only used on sugar derived from sugarcane.
 Another most common source of sugar is beet sugar which doesn’t follow the same “bleaching” process.